This curse on women explains much!

 By the way, boundaries are Biblical.
 Here’s an example from Titus 3:10 Warn a divisive person once, and then warn them a second time.
 After that, have nothing to do with them.
 And 1 Corinthians 5:11 I am writing to you that you must not associate with anyone who claims to be a brother or sister but is sexually immoral or greedy, an idolater or slanderer, a drunkard or swindler.
 Do not even eat with such people.

-Reasonable boundaries in bedroom
+Boundaries in the bedroom

 Insist on being yourself in the bedroom, ladies!
 What do I mean by that?
 Well, unfortunately, I frequently hear stories from women about how their husbands are asking them to do increasingly bizarre things in the bedroom.
 Their guys want them to perform rather perverse sex acts, or dress like a stripper and do a pole dance, or dress like a dominatrix with whips and chains.